Putting Christmas on Credit

 Hence, the anglicized word Advent.
 Advent has been celebrated by the Christian church for about sixteen centuries.
 It was celebrated in Gaul and Spain during the fourth and fifth centuries as a time when those wishing to be baptized spent forty days in fasting, penance, and prayer.
 It was not linked to Christmas but to The Feast of the Magi.
 By the sixth century, Christians celebrating Advent were looking forward to Christ’s Second Coming.
 Later in the Middle Ages, Advent was linked to Christmas and to the first coming of Jesus (Christianity.com).

 Why do I even mention this?
-Because most of us at Christmas think of Jesus as a baby laying in a manger.
-There is nothing wrong with this but we must remember a few things about Jesus:
+Because most of us at Christmas think of Jesus as a baby lying in a manger.
+There is nothing wrong with this, but we must remember a few things about Jesus:

-He is no longer laying in a manger in Bethlehem.
+He is no longer lying in a manger in Bethlehem.

 He is no longer walking around Israel teaching and performing miracles.